Hertha Nathorff’s first difficult experience as refugee in New York

 In which I take root.
 That is YOU!

 Hertha Nathorff, née Einstein (1895-1993) was a German pediatrician, psychotherapist, and social worker; she also published several works, including a volume of poetry.
 She was born in Laupheim into a Jewish family.
 Threatened with death in Nazi Germany, she organized emigration with the help of American relatives from November 1938, sending her 14-year-old son ahead to England on a Kindertransport.
-In April 1939 the couple managed to leave the country for London, and in early 1940 they continued their journey to New York.
+In April 1939, the couple succeeded in leaving the country for London, and in early 1940 they continued their journey to New York.
+Life in New York exile was fraught with many challenges and frustrations for Hertha Nathorff, typical of many women with academic degrees.
+She could no longer work as a pediatrician.
+There was not enough time or money for her to take the recognition exam as a doctor, as her husband had.
 In New York she worked as a nurse, maid, bar pianist and kitchen help to support the family.
-Although she was to leave her medical profession, she took a very active part in the social life of the German-speaking exile: she organized courses for emigrants in nursing and infant care and cultural events, was the founder of the Open House for the elderly, chairwoman of the women’s group, and an honorary member of the presidium of the New World Club.
+She took a very active part in the social life of the German-speaking exile: she organized courses for emigrants in nursing and infant care and cultural events, was the founder of the Open House for the Elderly, president of the Women’s Group, and an honorary member of the presidium of the New World Club.
 As a German-speaking émigré in New York, she often published in “Aufbau”, a German-Jewish newspaper in exile.
 She wrote articles on various subjects, sometimes poems, and placed advertisements about her courses in nursing and infant care.

 Translation from German to English © Minor Kontor / We Refugees Archive.